-Shimeng Yu is currently an associate professor of electrical and computer engineering at the Georgia Institute of Technology.
-He received a B.S. degree in microelectronics from Peking University in 2009, and an M.S. degree and Ph.D. degree in electrical engineering from Stanford University in 2011 and 2013, respectively.
+Shimeng Yu is a professor of electrical and computer engineering at the Georgia Institute of Technology.
+He received the B.S. degree in microelectronics from Peking University in 2009, and the M.S. degree and Ph.D. degree in electrical engineering from Stanford University in 2011 and 2013, respectively.
 From 2013 to 2018, he was an assistant professor at Arizona State University.

-Prof. Yu has served many premier conferences as technical program committee, including IEEE International Electron Devices Meeting (IEDM), IEEE Symposium on VLSI Technology and Circuits, IEEE International Reliability Physics Symposium (IRPS), ACM/IEEE Design Automation Conference (DAC), ACM/IEEE Design, Automation & Test in Europe (DATE), ACM/IEEE International Conference on Computer-Aided-Design (ICCAD), etc. He is serving an editor for IEEE Electron Device Letters (EDL).
-He is a senior member of the IEEE.
+Prof. Yu is active in professional services.
+He served or is serving technical program committee for IEEE International Electron Devices Meeting (IEDM), IEEE Symposium on VLSI Technology and Circuits, ACM/IEEE Design Automation Conference (DAC), ACM/IEEE Design, Automation & Test in Europe (DATE), ACM/IEEE International Conference on Computer-Aided-Design (ICCAD), etc. He is an editor of IEEE Electron Device Letters and a senior member of the IEEE.